38 Idioms About Missing Someone

 Other ways to say: Thinking of you, sending care

-21. Can’t wait to see you
+21. Can’t Wait to See You

-Example Sentence:
+Example Sentences:

 • I can’t wait to see you next week!